jamboid/Fuzz/README.md

 ### 2. Field - prefix "fd_"

 * Used as a wrapper for a top-level horizontal section (e.g. Page Header, Main Content, Page Footer)
-* Used as the inner container(s) for a stretch layer
+* Used as the inner container(s) for a full-width Stage layer

 ### 3. Region - prefix "rg_"